jsfuentes/Code-Cheatsheet/Discussion/Comparisons.md

 - Use deterministic installation, better caches/faster
 - Uses package.json, so super super easy to switch; can use both at once
 - Emojis

+# SQL VS NoSQL

+SQL

+- battle-tested and refined
+- better consistency/ACID

+NoSQL

+- easier to use

+- more scalable(not a real problem until massive)

+- faster joins